cgarren/spotifydata/README.md

 * Recommend one song per day (could be history blind), curated by me - "Song of the Day"
 * Make a song comparison page
 * Song Battles?
 Picking higher song in categories minigame?
-* Chacge song info page to be more appealing, possiblly toogle for cards/stats
+* Change song info page to be more appealing, possiblly toogle for cards/stats
+* Add a charts page which lista spotify/billboard/genius/itunes/apple music/etc charts and combines them into a master chart (there is a playlist for the billboard hot 100)

 ### Feedback
 * add a way to see how many songs you have saved from a particular artist